scrapinghub/portia/README.rst

     EXTENSIONS = {'slybot.closespider.SlybotCloseSpider': 1}

 is optional, but recommended.
-As slybot spiders are not absolutely customizable as a common scrapy spider, it can face some unexpected and uncontrollable situations thad leads them to a neverending crawling.
+As slybot spiders are not absolutely customizable as a common scrapy spider, it can face some unexpected and uncontrollable situations that leads them to a neverending crawling.
 The specified extension is a safe measure in order to avoid that.
 It works by checking each fixed period of time, that a minimal number of items has been scraped along the same period.
 Refer to ``slybot/closespider.py`` for details